The lowdown (in their own words...)

-Berwin Leighton Paisner is acclaimed for its real estate expertise, encompassing the commercial property, construction, property litigation and planning departments.
+Berwin Leighton Paisner is renowned for its real estate expertise, encompassing commercial property, construction, property litigation and planning work.
 The firm also offers high-quality commercial and private client services.
-The firm announced the opening of a Myanmar office in November 2015, its fourth in Asia and 14th globally.
-BLP was nominated for Legal Technology Team of the Year at the Legal Business Awards 2016.
+BLP was nominated for Real Estate Team of the Year at the Legal Business Awards 2017.

 The star performers

 Commercial contracts; Commercial property; Construction; Contentious trusts and probate; Employment: employers; Environment; Financial services (contentious); Flotations: small and mid-cap; Fraud: civil; Gaming and betting; Infrastructure (parliamentary); Licensing; Personal tax, trusts and probate; Planning; Property finance; Property litigation; Real estate funds; Social housing; VAT and indirect tax.

 Advised Aviva Investors on the development constraints (including rights of light issues) surrounding an office space on Fenchurch Street; assisted China Life and Brookfield with the £346m acquisition of the corporate structure owning Aldgate Tower; acted for the second and third claimants in Isaac Moussa Salem & Ors v Faraj Moussa Salem & Ors in a partnership dispute relating to a multi-billion dollar African trading business and a Mayfair property portfolio; assisted on a project jointly directed by the World Bank and the IFC with the creation of a report regarding the privatisation and regulation of the water sector in the Philippines; acted for Secure Income REIT Plc in a secondary placing of ordinary shares.